 iOS 15 Beta Problems

-Apple’s iOS 15 beta change log acknowledges multiple issues and developers are reporting additional problems with the pre-release software.
+Apple’s latest iOS 15 beta change log highlights multiple issues and testers are reporting additional problems with the pre-release software.

 Right now we’re hearing about installation and download problems, FaceTime issues, Wi-Fi connectivity issues, Face ID problems, problems with auto-brightness, crashes, lag, and problems with first and third-party applications.

-Apple will fix some of these early iOS 15 beta problems, but some of them will probably linger throughout the beta testing process.
+Apple will fix many of the problems plaguing the iOS 15 beta, but some issues will probably linger throughout the beta testing process.

 You can’t predict what you’ll encounter during your time on the iOS 15 beta and that’s why we recommend doing some prep work before you install the software on your iPhone.